 Update: With his ongoing nativist demagoguery (e.g., spreading rumors of “prayer rugs” at the border on Jan.
 18, 2019, or suggesting that American lawmakers “go back” to other countries on July 14), the President continues to overstep any bounds of legitimate political discourse.
 I hope that UConn’s leadership will reaffirm our democratic values in the face of these attacks on them, and our solidarity with all members of the UConn community who are the targets of such vilification and exclusion on the basis of religion, race, or ethnicity.

-Note of June 29, 2020: three months ago, UConn President Thomas Katsouleas rightly deplored “reckless rhetoric from some prominent public leaders” targeting minorities.
+Note of June 29, 2020: Three months ago, UConn President Thomas Katsouleas rightly deplored “reckless rhetoric from some prominent public leaders” targeting minorities.
 I want to express my solidarity with those at UConn and beyond who are endangered by President Trump’s ongoing promotion of racist messages.